 the parabellum team

-Howie co-founded Parabellum Capital and serves as Chief Executive Officer and Managing Principal.
+Howie co-founded Parabellum Capital and serves as Chief Executive Officer.
 He leads the firm’s overall strategic direction, new business initiatives, fund risk management, and capital raising.
 He is also a member of the Investment Committee.
 Chambers & Partners notes that “he is recognised in the market as "an innovator in this asset class and one of the top people in the space.’”
 Before co-founding Parabellum, Howie was a Managing Director of Credit Suisse for fifteen years.
 In 2006, he co-founded the Legal Risk Strategies & Finance business at Credit Suisse, which was the first institutional commercial litigation finance business of its kind, and which was spun off the bank’s platform as Parabellum Capital.
 Howie was a senior manager within the bank’s Leveraged Finance business and a member of the Global Credit Products Operating Committee.
 He also served as Head of Special Situations, responsible for developing niche strategies and new accretive businesses for the group, especially in unique, developing asset classes.
 Before joining the Bank, Howie practiced securities, bankruptcy and transactional law at the firms of Dewey Ballantine; Richards, Spears, Kibbe & Orbe; and Mandel & Esbin.
 Howie received his B.A., phi beta kappa, magna cum laude, from Columbia College and his J.D. from Columbia Law School.

-Aaron co-founded Parabellum Capital and serves as Chief Investment Officer and Managing Principal.
+Aaron co-founded Parabellum Capital and serves as Chief Investment Officer.
 He is also a member of the Investment Committee.
 Aaron is a recognized leader in the U.S. commercial litigation finance market.
 Before starting Parabellum, Aaron co-founded its predecessor, the Legal Risk Strategies & Finance business at Credit Suisse.
 He developed many of the innovative investment structures that are considered mainstream today.
 Previously, Aaron spent sixteen years practicing litigation at both the trial and appellate levels at major firms, including Davis Polk & Wardwell and DLA Piper, as well as the U.S. Department of Justice.
 He served as an Assistant U.S. Attorney for the Southern District of New York in Manhattan and clerked for the Honorable Anita Brody, United States District Judge for the Eastern District of Pennsylvania.
 Aaron received his B.A., magna cum laude, from the Yeshiva University and his J.D., cum laude, from Harvard Law School.

 Chief Operating Officer